walking-octopus/cathode-tube/README.md

 Make sure you clone the project with
 `git clone https://github.com/walking-octopus/cathode-tube`.

+The project uses bundled NodeJS, so you'd have to redownload each time you build for a different architecture.

 To test the build on your workstation:
 ```
 $  clickable build --libs nodejs; clickable desktop